yhur/arduplot/README.md

 **3**.
 With the above steps done, run <pre>pio device monitor -f plotter</pre>And you will get this plot.

 ### Windows usage with Version Core 6.1.5·Home 3.4.3
-In Gui go to PLatforIO sidebar
+In GUI go to PlatformIO sidebar
   -> Select New Terminal in quick access at the bottom In the Terminal window run the following
   -> `pip install arduplot`